 - Lettuce with eggplant and tomatoes.
 Eggplant and tomatoes grow quite tall.
-Growing lettuce under them adds shade that is beneficial to the heat-sensitive lettuce.
+Growing lettuce under them adds sun and shade to vegetable garden ideas that are beneficial to the heat-sensitive lettuce.
 Your lettuce will taste sweeter or less bitter and they will be less prone to bolting.

 - Tomatoes with cilantro or basil.
 Intercropping these may enhance the flavor of your tomatoes.
 More importantly, basil and cilantro let off a scent that repels garden pests.
 If you let them flower, this will also drive more pollinators to your tomatoes.